iliazeus/website/content/projects/iso2god-rs.md

 ---
 title: iso2god-rs
-description: a command-line tool to convert Xbox 360 ISOs into a Games-On-Demand file format; for Linux, Windows and MacOS
+description: a command-line tool to convert Xbox 360 and original Xbox ISOs into an Xbox 360 compatible Games-On-Demand file format; for Linux, Windows and MacOS
 template: null.html
 extra:
   featured: 2